LucasRizzo/fuzzy_trust/README.md

 1. Model_names: name of the models and file in which results will be exported.
 2. Fuzzy_logic: Zadeh, Lukasiewicz or Product
 3. Weights: Yes or No for rule weights.
-4. Type: This parameters allows the separation of models in different folders.
+4. Type: This parameter allows the separation of models in different folders.
 In the example there was one folder for models using linear membership functions, and another for models using gaussian membership functions.
-It allows the execution of models with the same configuration, but different rules, parameters, and consequent files.
+It allows the execution of models with the same configuration, but different files for rules, parameters, and consequents.

 ## Contact